Preparing a home for an inspection is a vital part of the inspection process

 Be sure all doorways and closets are accessible.
-The inspector is not required to move furniture, personal items.
+The inspector shall not move any furniture nor personal items.

 Heating and Air Conditioning.

-Clean or replace heating and cooling filters, clean dirty air returns and plenum.
+Clean or replace heating and cooling filters.
+Also, clean dirty air returns and plenum.

 Be sure the main electrical panel and any sub-panels are not blocked.
 (VERY COMMON)